 Available Booking Schedules

-We usually run our AIDS X-perience simulation together with our Blind X-perience simulation, as part of a global health focus.
+Our AIDS X-perience is packaged together with our Blind X-perience simulation, as part of a global health focus.
 We run our programmes at our site across two booking-slots daily, Tuesday to Saturday.
 They are as follows:

 09:45 Arrival, bathroom break, name-tags